canmustu/Word-Puzzle-Game/README.md

-# silverlight_game_of_word
+# Word Finding Game

-game with silverlight
+Silverlight Project

-when this project is published and uploaded to server, can be connected from internet explorer only.
+When this project is published and uploaded to server, can be connected from internet explorer only.

-only internet explorer supports silverlight projects still.
+Only internet explorer supports silverlight projects.